 - Homework is set by the classroom teacher.
-This is often through Class Charts (more information will be available in September). - If homework requires the use of a computer and one is not available at home, we have equipment in school available for students to use. - Agree a routine for homework with your child.
+This will often be through our Arbor app more information will be available in September. - If homework requires the use of a computer and one is not available at home, we have equipment in school available for students to use. - Agree a routine for homework with your child.
 Life can become a constant 'nag' if you don't start effectively from the beginning.
 Homework becomes an increasingly important part of the curriculum as students go through school.